ishantyagi34/ColorPalette/README.md

 # ColorPalette

-##### This is a mini project that i did to learn the basics of Python Imaging Library, Pandas, Numpy and the K-Means Clustering Algorithm.
+##### The algorithm takes any image and generates a color palette of the most prominent colors in the image that creates an eye pleasing aesthetic.
+This is a mini-project that i did to learn the basics of Python Imaging Library, Pandas, Numpy and the K-Means Clustering Algorithm.
 I also did this because I am intrigued by filmography.
 I knew this existed and wanted to figure out how it's done.
 And so I researched and wrote this code.
 I tried to make it as simple as possible for beginners to understand.

 ## How to use :
 ##### You must have Python installed on your system for this to run.